TownLake/blog-samrhea-legacy/content/posts/2024/2024-03-15-pt-scales/index.md

 |Afternoon Party| + 45 minutes |
 |Group Dinner| + 45 minutes |

+### Leaving

+While Americans can tolerate being early - we'll just pull out our phones - I think a bigger struggle is knowing when to exit.
+I [attended a birthday party](https://blog.samrhea.com/posts/2023/benfica) for the 1 year old of some friends of ours that began at 6:00 PM.
+I left at 2:30 AM after spending the last hour discussing cultural norms with the boy's grandmother as we all tried to drink all the wine in the family home.

+The idea of guests staying in your home after a party ends (much less till 2:30 in the morning) would terrify most Americans.
+We like to send people on their way and get back to our independence.
+Leaving earlier than 10:00 PM in many Portuguese social situations could be considered rude.
+The act implies you would rather be elsewhere than where they have graciously invited you to be.
+Or that they have offended you.
+Whereas in American contexts the act of leaving is something of a gift because you have enjoyed the company of your hosts and are now letting them get back to **their** time.

+The math on this is too context-specific to provide guidance in a table so the guidance is more subjective: you are almost always at risk of under-staying rather than over-staying your welcome.

 ### Dress Codes

 While the Portuguese will arrive late, they will show up dressed better than you.
 Washington DC is the only city in the United States with a consistently formal dress code.
 New York has that in pieces, but not as consistently.
 In Portugal it is universal.